DendrouLab/panpipes-tutorials/docs/refmap_pancreas/Reference mapping.md

 ```

-Panpipes doesn't require the reference anndata.mudata to run, the reference models are suffucuent.
-This is to mimic the scenario in which the reference is too big to be shared or there are some privacy concernts.
+Panpipes doesn't require the reference `anndata/mudata` to run, the reference models are sufficient.
+This may be a common scenario for many users, for example when the reference is too big to be shared or there are some privacy issues and the data can't be shared.
 However, if the reference data is supplied, `panpipes refmap` will use it to update the latent representation and plot the query and reference cells in the same umap.

-now run the workflow with
+You can run the workflow with

 `panpipes refmap make full`